Official Name: Islamic Republic of Afghanistan

-Ducroire Delcredere Political Risk Rating: 7 -- highest risk
+Credendo Political Risk Rating: 7 -- highest risk

-Ducroire Delcredere Commercial Risk Rating: C -- highest risk
+Credendo Commercial Risk Rating: C -- highest risk

 Criminality, insecurity, weak governance, and the Afghan government's difficulty in extending rule of law to all parts of the country pose challenges to future economic growth.
 However, according to the Department of States' 2011 Investment Climate Statement:

-“the Afghan government recognizes that the development of a vibrant private sector is crucial to the reconstruction of their economy, which has been ravaged by decades of conflict and mismanagement.”
+“The Afghan government recognizes that the development of a vibrant private sector is crucial to the reconstruction of their economy, which has been ravaged by decades of conflict and mismanagement.”

 The Afghan market presents opportunities for exporters with the right products, services, and commitment.
 Agriculture remains a strong market driver with significant opportunities in agri-business and agriculture distribution and infrastructure.